benvds/kalender/README.md

 ## TODO

-- BUG not enough days included for next month
-- util is before isafter mapdays
 - check: first & last should be start and end like ical
 - selection module separate?
     - [ ] setDate (selected date)